Kelvinchuks/Phishing-Detection-for-Health-Workers/README.md

 # Detecting and Preventing Phishing Attacks on Health Workers through Network Traffic Monitoring and Detection

 This project aims to protect healthcare workers, especially in underserved populations, from phishing attacks through a custom-built detection tool and secure network infrastructure.
 It combines technical countermeasures with staff training to prevent incidents like ransomware.
+This project aligns with UN SDG3 aims for health access and safety.

 ## Problem Statement
 Phishing attacks on healthcare workers are on the rise, especially during crises like pandemics.
 Attackers exploit urgency to steal credentials or deploy ransomware.
 Many health systems lack phishing protection at the network level, and staff are often untrained in identifying phishing attempts.